– Activities to avoid and change,

-If possible, discontinue running and walks on uneven ground for a short while until the muscle has been relieved and the hip is stabilized.
+If possible, discontinue running and walking on uneven ground for a short while.
+This gives the muscle and hip joints time to stabilize.

-Work to change positions regularly during prolonged immobility such as long drives.
-Clients that cannot avoid pain during the long drives will keep a tennis ball in the car to roll on during driving.
+Change positions regularly during prolonged immobility.
+For example, take more breaks on long drives.
+Clients that cannot avoid pain during long drives will keep a tennis ball in the car to roll on during driving.
 I’ve seen many clients use the tennis ball successfully to get relief on drives.

 Prolonged standing can also be aggravating to these trigger points.
-These people will often accommodate this by getting a desk that can be easily changed from standing to seated.
+These people will often get a desk that can easily change from standing to seated.

 Obese clients benefit from weight loss and light exercise.
-Some clients have taken on exercise that is too intense or shifts from one leg to the other, which aggravates the condition.
-Cycling and stair climber machines are particularly aggravating.
+However, some clients have taken on too intense training or shifts from one leg to the other, which aggravates the condition.
+Cycling and stair climber machines are particularly troubling.

 Mid-sized IcyHot patches work well in the short term.
-One of these IcyHot patches on the green X. Place the patch so that it lays under the crest of your hip with the top, front corner of the patch just near the front corner of your hip.
+Place one of these IcyHot patches on the green X. Position the patch just under the crest of your hip.
+The top, front corner of the patch should be close to the front corner of your hip.